Julie von Nordenpflycht: Favorite

 Nordenpflycht was a confidante and favorite of the queen.
-Her strong position at court was known, and in Greece, she was referred to by the public by a soubriquet Lüth mentioned in her (Danish language diary as Dronningens Amme, which was Danish for "The Queens Wet Nurse" or "The Queen's Nurse".
+Her strong position at court was known; and, in Greece, she was referred to by the public by a sobriquet Lüth mentioned in her Danish-language diary as Dronningens Amme, which was Danish for "The Queens Wet Nurse" or "The Queen's Nurse".
 In 1839, the principal lady-in-waiting Dorothea von Weichs-Glon was dismissed from service because of her excessive drinking, and von Nordenpflycht acted as her replacement until the arrival of the appointed successor Wilhelmine von Plüskow from Germany.

 This caused a conflict at court as Weichs was discontent over her dismissal, and von Nordenpflycht discontent in having to surrender her position to von Plüskow, and there was a rivalry between von Nordenpflycht and von Plüskow.
 During this time, there was a growing crisis around the childlessness of the royal couple.
 The childlessness was to some extent blamed on the queen's love for riding and dancing, and when Plüskow advised her to stop in order to conceive, but was contradicted by Julie von Nordenpflycht, who successfully pointed out about the queen that "She is so young, it is an innocent pleasure for her who has so few".

 Nordenpflycht died in 1842.
 She was replaced in the queen's confidence by Wilhelmine von Plüskow.